tserg/musicakes/README.md

 ```
 4. Change the database path for TEST_DATABASE_PATH in .env to your test database path.

+5. Add the DAI token into the `payment_token` table, and the Musicakes factory contract into the `musicakes_contract_factory` table.
+If you are on Ropsten, refer to the section below for the contract addresses.

-5. Run the app by running:
+6. Run the app by running:
 ```
 flask run
 ```

-6. In a new terminal, run the following command to start a Celery worker
+7. In a new terminal, run the following command to start a Celery worker
 ```
 celery -A musicakes.celery worker
 ```

 #### Ropsten Testnet

+DAI token address on Ropsten testnet is:
+  * 0xad6d458402f60fd3bd25163575031acdce07538d

 Contract factory addresses on Ropsten testnet are:
   * 0x8232d36c1dc9EACf5089Ac76cbbf37CDfB678D82 (100 tokens to creator)